Solamente0/bunny-stream-android/docs/ManageVideosApi.md

 //import org.openapitools.client.models.*

-val apiInstance = ManageVideosApi() val libraryId : kotlin.Long = 789 // kotlin.Long |
+val apiInstance = ManageVideosApi() val libraryId : kotlin.Long = 789 // kotlin.Long | The ID of the video library.
-val videoId : kotlin.String = videoId_example // kotlin.String |
+val videoId : kotlin.String = videoId_example // kotlin.String | The unique identifier to assign to the new video.
-val jitEnabled : kotlin.Boolean = true // kotlin.Boolean | Marks whether JIT encoding should be enabled for this video (works only when Premium Encoding is enabled), overrides library settings val enabledResolutions : kotlin.String = enabledResolutions_example // kotlin.String | Comma separated list of resolutions enabled for encoding, available options: 240p, 360p, 480p, 720p, 1080p, 1440p, 2160p
+val jitEnabled : kotlin.Boolean = true // kotlin.Boolean | Determines whether JIT encoding should be enabled for this video.
+Works only when Premium Encoding is enabled; overrides library settings. val enabledResolutions : kotlin.String = enabledResolutions_example // kotlin.String | A comma-separated list of resolutions to enable for encoding.
+Options include: 240p, 360p, 480p, 720p, 1080p, 1440p, 2160p.
-val enabledOutputCodecs : kotlin.String = enabledOutputCodecs_example // kotlin.String | List of codecs that will be used to encode the file (overrides library settings).
-Available values: x264, vp9
+val enabledOutputCodecs : kotlin.String = enabledOutputCodecs_example // kotlin.String | Specifies the codecs that will be used to encode the video.
+Overrides library settings.
+Available values: x264, vp9.
 try {
     val result : StatusModel = apiInstance.videoUploadVideo(libraryId, videoId, jitEnabled, enabledResolutions, enabledOutputCodecs) println(result)